Updated July, 2019

-Lease Supplement for Obtaining Conservation Practices and Controlling Soil Loss
+Lease Supplement for Obtaining Conservation Practices to Control Soil and Nutrient Loss

-Tenant and landlord shall agree to follow specific conservation practices that will control soil loss for a field or the entire farm.
-Soil loss limits (tons/acre) have been set under Natural Resource and Conservation Service (NRCS) conservation compliance guidelines.
-The farm’s soil conservation plan provided through the NRCS will recommend alternative soil management practices (mulch or zero tillage, contouring, terraces, rotations, waterways, ground cover, buffer strips, etc.) to maintain soil losses within allowable limits.
-The plan can be modified if both the landlord and tenant agree.
+Control of soil and nutrient loss is beneficial to both the landowner and tenant, as well as to downstream users.
+Tenant and landowner should agree to follow specific conservation practices that will control soil loss for a field or the entire farm.
+Soil loss limits (tons/acre) have been set under USDA Natural Resource and Conservation Service (NRCS) conservation compliance guidelines.
+The farm’s soil conservation plan provided through the NRCS will specify alternative soil management practices (mulch or zero tillage, contouring, terraces, rotations, grass waterways, ground cover, buffer strips, etc.) to maintain soil losses within allowable limits.
+The plan can be modified by mutual agreement of the landowner and tenant.

-Ground cover is needed throughout the growing season.
-Trips over fields with tillage tools reduce ground cover.
-Ground cover at planting time should be measured.
-No-till or reduced chisel-disk systems will maintain adequate ground cover needed on sloping land.
-Contact local Soil Conservation District (SCD) personnel for determinations of adequate ground cover based on slope, crop, tillage practices, and timing of tillage operations.
+Ground cover, including living cover such as cover crops or residue from previous crops, is beneficial throughout the growing season as well as over the winter.
+Extra trips over fields with tillage tools break down residue and living cover, and loosen soil.
+No-till or reduced tillage systems help maintain adequate residue cover needed on sloping land, while cover crops protect against erosion during months when crop cover is not present.
+Contact local NRCS personnel for determinations of adequate ground cover based on slope, crop, tillage practices, and timing of tillage operations.

 (check if required)